24/01/13 08:47 Filed in:

 “Sometimes there is nothing better than a bad exposure.” said Peter Beard about photography during an interview with Steven M.L.
 Aronson and he meant to explain that lots of his photographs happened just by accident, and he was hoping for really good accidents and it turns out his photography is really great.

-Yale and took color courses with Josef Albers, Neil Williver and Al Katz, but as he says, Richard Lindner and Francis Bacon were his real art teachers later in life.
+Beard studied art history at Yale and took color courses with Josef Albers, Neil Williver and Al Katz, but as he says, Richard Lindner and Francis Bacon were his real art teachers later in life.

 Peter Beard met Francis Bacon at a presentation of his book “The End of the Game” in London.
 Bacon had just purchased the book and invited Beard immediately into his studio.
 Beard took polaroid photos of Bacon’s work.
 The polaroids became a source of inspiration for Bacon regarding colors and shapes in his paintings and in return Beard learned from Bacon essential things like looking at old masters to learn about light and composition.